Litespace Coffee Chat

 Remote teams lack casual social interactions

-To improve team connection and collaboration in hybrid and remote environments, we identified key challenges through internal observations and feedback from enterprise customers.
+To improve team connection and collaboration in hybrid and remote environments, I identified key challenges through internal observations, feedback from enterprise customers, and seven teammate interviews across Product, Engineering, and Operations.
 Addressing these issues is essential to fostering meaningful interactions and stronger team cohesion.

 Lack of Spontaneous Interactions